edbeeching/godot_rl_agents/docs/ROADMAP.md

 - [ ] Extend the 2D and 3D sensor plugins
 - [ ] Headless training (for clusters)
 - [ ] Docker file (for clusters)
+- [ ] Add "call" functionality to call Godot methods from python
 ## Version 0.3

 - [ ] Multi-agent